 Diagnose the problem

 The first step is to determine which channel is blown.
 To do this, you need to disconnect all audio sources from the receiver and play a test tone on each channel.
-You should be able to identify which channel is blown by the absence of sound or distorted audio.
+You should be able to identify which channel is blown away by the absence of sound or distorted audio.

 Check for loose connections